Helpful Links for Homeowners

 Function-specific best practices in topic areas such as energy efficiency, governance, reserve studies, community harmony and spirit, financial operations, strategic planning, and transition have been developed using a variety of sources, including, but not limited to, recommendations from industry experts and various industry-related publications.
 Browse our best practice reports below.

 Find answers to all of the most frequently asked homeowner questions below.

 No, they don’t.
 Because CAI has separate and distinct categories of membership with special benefits specific to each category, each Association must join CAI in order to receive the special benefits of membership.
 We do encourage all management companies to promote CAI to their Associations, as it is proven that a well-educated Board backed by the resources CAI offers is much easier to work with.

 Community Associations Institute, or CAI, is a national, non-profit organization which provides education and resources to those involved in the community association industry.
 This diverse group includes homeowners, board members, managers, attorneys, accountants, lenders, insurance providers, and those who service community associations such as roofers and painters.

-It costs $105 for 1 board member, $55 for a second board member and $45 for all additional board members for a years’ membership, with the discounts you’ll receive on seminars and publications, the free magazine subscriptions, and the expert information you’ll get on basic and advanced community association issues, you can’t afford NOT to join.
+Board member membership is even more affordable now with a 3-15 board member rate of $295.
+That is less than $20 per board member for a year.
+You will receive discounts on seminars and publications, free DCAL education, free magazine subscriptions, newsletters, and expert information you’ll get on basic and advanced community association issues.
+You can’t afford NOT to join!
 In fact, most of our community association members value CAI so highly, they put CAI’s membership dues expense right into their budget.
 If you’re not clear on what value you would be getting for your money, please call us at the Chapter Office.